 When we entered the auditorium a guy (Chineese/Japaneese not sure) was displaying his hardware which had a small electronic display and scrolled information about GPLv3.
 He said it is his creation and it is GPLed.

-At around 9:50 the hero of the event Richard M Stallman (RMS) popped into the auditorium.
 Dr. Nagarjuna, who is the chairman of Free Software Foundation India gave the schedule of the days events.
 Then RMS took over and he appeared slightly upset on the crowd which turned up.
 The first thing he told was "There are so many seats unoccupied, dont ever say people not to attend since we have less number of seats", and he asked the people who were there, to message to their friends whom they know to invite them to the event.

 Then he went into the topic GPLv3.
 When he started he forgot two important terms "Propagate and Convey" which the key terms for GPLv3.
 He jokingly remarked "See I ve forgot the terms which I shouldn have, which shows am getting old".
 He started explaining the some of the most important changes in GPLv3 from GPLv2.